RushiK8626/Document-Chat-Assistant/README.md

-# PDF Analyst CLI
+# Document Chat Assistant
-A command-line application that analyzes PDF documents and answers user questions based on their content.
+A command-line application that analyzes documents and answers user questions based on their content.

 ## Features
 * Extracts text from Document Files.